 These plans outline the steps to a successful geospatial program, including governance, data acquisition and distribution, outreach and training, and funding.

-The Alaska Geospatial Council is chaired by Alaska Department of Natural Resources Deputy Commissioner Ed Fogels.
-The Council is comprised of six State Departments, the University of Alaska, ANCSA Board of Regional Directors, U.S. Dept. of the Interior, National Oceanic and Atmospheric Association and the Alaska Municipal League.
+The Alaska Geospatial Council is chaired by the Alaska Department of Natural Resources and is comprised of six State Departments, the University of Alaska, ANCSA Board of Regional Directors, U.S. Dept. of the Interior, National Oceanic and Atmospheric Association and the Alaska Municipal League.
 State Departments include those that most heavily employ geographic information systems to meet their missions: Natural Resources, Transportation, Military and Veterans Affairs, Environmental Conservation, Commerce Community and Economic Development, and Fish and Game.

 The Alaska Geospatial Council serves as a State voice for needs and requirements of geospatial datasets that are part of the National Spatial Data Infrastructure (elevation, imagery, geodetic control, hydrography, administrative boundaries, cadastral, and transportation).
 Together with the federal Alaska Mapping Executive Committee chaired by the Secretary of the Dept. of the Interior, they coordinate on requirements, priorities and acquisition for datasets in Alaska.